 But as much as I wanted to hate her for it, I never could…because the reality was that I loved her so much.
-That’s why it hurt so damn deeply.
+That’s why it hurt so damn much.

 I felt the influence of shaming stigma, though every ounce of me knew that the way she died did not define her, or speak to the wonderful person she was.
-Without preparation, my world was forcefully exposed to the nature of “complicated grief” in suicide loss.
+Without preparation, I experienced “complicated grief” of suicide loss.
 And through my grief and love for her, I started to find a passionate voice inside of me- a voice that desperately longed to make a difference.